morrisyoung/eQTL_v6_script/README.md

 1. split the VCF file into header file and sub-VCF file for each chromosome (saved to "./genotype\_imputed/genotype\_vcf/")
 2. extract the tped/dosage/snp\_exclusion\_list information from each sub-VCF file for each chromosome (saved to "./genotype\_imputed/genotype\_processed/"), and delete the vcf file after processing the current chromosome (to save some disk quota).

 **NOTE:** There are duplicated SNPs in chr1, chr2 and chr12 and potentially others (observed; for example, "12\_48000000\_T\_C\_b37" in chr12).
 So I need to check and remove duplications in the below processing script before QC and LD.
-The duplicated SNPs are documented below for GTEx's reference (some of them are only duplicated in names, and they might be different SNPs actually IoI; I removed the second one and left the first appearing one):
+The duplicated SNPs are documented below for GTEx's reference (some of them are only duplicated in names, and they might be different SNPs actually IoI; I removed the second one and left the first appearing one, in later pipeline script):

 | Chromosome        | duplicated SNP           |